Japan in February: Weather, Festivals, and Travel Tips

 Before You Go

-Bring your hiking boots or some kind of comfortable footwear, long-sleeved shirts, and your adventurous spirit.
+Bring your hiking boots, comfortable footwear, long-sleeved shirts, and adventurous spirit.